Return to top

 ingredients for easy healthy vegan aioli recipe

-Aquafaba: Aquafaba sounds fancy, but it’s really just the liquid found in a can of chickpeas.
-When it’s whipped, it creates a thick foam similar to whipped egg whites.
-It’s a versatile ingredient in vegan recipes!
-Next time you use a can of chickpeas, reserve the liquid and use it to make vegan mayonnaise.
+Aquafaba: My trick for skipping the mayo is making this vegan aioli with aquafaba!
+It might sound fancy, but it’s really just the liquid from a can of chickpeas.
+When it’s whipped, it creates a thick foam that’s similar to whipped egg whites, so it’s a great vegan substitute for egg whites in many recipes.
+I always save the liquid from a can of chickpeas to use for making vegan mayonnaise.

 Garlic: Traditional aioli is made with lemon juice and plenty of fresh garlic.
-If you’re not a garlic lover, reduce the amount of garlic to one clove instead of three.
-For a mild garlic flavor, swap garlic cloves for a little bit of garlic powder.
-For a sweeter, caramelized flavor, try roasted garlic!
+If I’m not in the mood for a strong garlic flavor, I’ll cut it down to just one clove instead of three.

-Blend the Aquafaba: Add the aquafaba and the salt into a blender and blend until combined.
-An immersion blender, a regular blender, or a food processor all work well.
+Blend The Aquafaba: First, I add the aquafaba and the salt into a blender and blend until combined.
+I’ve found that an immersion blender, a regular blender, or a food processor all work well.

 immersion blender blending aquafaba